top of page

 1. Plan Smartly

-The saying “fail to plan, plan to fail” couldn’t be more true when it comes to building a granny flat.
+The saying “fail to plan, plan to fail” couldn’t be truer when it comes to building a granny flat.
 Before you even think about picking up a hammer, make sure you’ve got a solid plan.
 Work with an architect or designer who understands your budget and can help you create a cost-effective design.
 Simple, functional layouts are your friend here—fewer corners and fancy features will save you heaps.

 2. Consider Prefabrication